cyberytti/ULM/README.md

 # Future improvements:
 We plan to incorporate high-quality, proprietary models into this project soon, resulting in the development of a supermodel (ULM model).

+# Installation:
+To install and run this system, follow these steps:
+ * Clone the repository.
+This will download the necessary code files to your local machine.
+ * Obtain API keys for Groq, Together AI, and OpenRoute AI.
+You'll need to create accounts with these services and obtain their respective API keys, which are unique identifiers that allow your code to interact with their APIs.
+ * Install Groq and OpenAI libraries.
+Use the following commands in your terminal to install the required Python libraries: pip install groq pip install openai

+ * Open the main_model.py file.
+This file contains the core logic of the system.
+ * Update the API keys.
+Locate the designated sections within the main_model.py file and replace the placeholder string with your obtained API keys.
+ * Run the model.
+Once the keys are configured, execute the script.